30 min read

 Cons:

-In my hands-on experience, Podia is one of the most approachable Online Course Platforms for beginners or small creators.
-If your priority is affordability, simplicity, and having everything in one place, Podia is a strong contender in 2025.
+In my hands-on experience, Podia is one of the most approachable online course platforms for beginners or small creators.
+If your priority is affordability, simplicity, and having everything in one place, Podia is a strong contender in 2026.

 Price: $495 (lifetime) | Free Trial: No

-While testing various Online Course Platforms, ThriveCart Learn immediately caught my attention for its unique pricing model.
-Unlike most platforms that charge monthly or annual fees, ThriveCart Learn offers a one-time payment, which can be a huge advantage if you want to avoid recurring costs.
-I tested building a course and was surprised at how straightforward it was to create modules, upload videos, and add quizzes — all without juggling subscriptions or worrying about hidden fees.
+While testing various online course platforms, ThriveCart Learn immediately caught my attention for its pricing model.
+Unlike most platforms that charge monthly or annual fees, ThriveCart Learn offers a one-time payment, which can be a significant advantage for creators who want to avoid recurring costs.
+I tested building a course and was surprised at how straightforward it was to create modules, upload videos, and add quizzes - all without worrying about subscription renewals.

 ThriveCart Learn is designed with a strong focus on course monetization.
 During my tests, I found it excellent for creators who already have an audience and want a simple, high-conversion sales process.
-The platform integrates seamlessly with ThriveCart’s checkout system, meaning you can set up upsells, payment plans, and affiliate programs with almost no additional tools.
-This makes it one of the most business-oriented Online Course Platforms I’ve tried.
+The platform integrates with ThriveCart’s checkout system, meaning you can set up upsells, payment plans, and affiliate programs with almost no additional tools.

 Key Features I Noticed

 In my hands-on testing, ThriveCart Learn’s student interface was clean and simple, though not as visually polished as LearnWorlds or Kajabi.
-Students could easily access modules, complete quizzes, and download resources without confusion.
-I appreciated the platform’s focus on business growth, as it allowed me to combine course delivery with a powerful sales engine — something I found missing in many other Online Course Platforms.
+Students could easily access modules, complete quizzes, and download resources.
+I appreciated the platform’s focus on business growth - it allowed me to combine course delivery with a powerful sales engine, something I found missing in many other online course platforms.

 Pros: